Skip to main content

 - Principal | CliftonLarsonAllen LLP

-A practical, interactive session where practitioners from firms of different sizes share the tools and staffing models that have measurably improved audit efficiency.
-We’ll cover how we select and implement specific technologies and resourcing approaches, lessons learned with change management, and simple ways to track impact on quality, budget, and timelines.
+This is a practical, interactive session where practitioners from firms of different sizes share the tools and staffing models that have measurably improved audit efficiency.
+Attendees will learn how to select and implement specific technologies and resourcing approaches.
+Additionally, there will be information on lessons learned with change management, as well as simple ways to track the impact of tools and staffing models on quality, budget, and timelines.

 Learning Objectives:

-• Identify criteria to evaluate and select audit tools and staffing solutions that improve efficiency while maintaining quality.
+• Determine audit tools and staffing solutions that improve efficiency while maintaining quality.

-• Evaluate lessons learned from firms of varying sizes on implementing technology and alternative staffing models (co-sourcing, offshore/onshore, specialized roles).
+• Analyze lessons learned from firms of varying sizes on implementing technology and alternative staffing models, such as co-sourcing, offshore/onshore, and specialized roles.

-• Apply practical tips and basic metrics to measure adoption and efficiency gains in their own engagements.
+• Apply practical tips and basic metrics to measure adoption and efficiency gains in engagements.

 1:00 PM – 2:15 PM EST